About this page

 The Centre has now taken on a more operational role although research is still a vital component.
 Now, the principal objectives of the Centre are:

 ECMWF uses, and continues to develop, a state of the art numerical weather prediction model.
 Several forecasting suites are running operationally at ECMWF.
-Of interest to sailors, the main suite is producing daily global analyses for the four main synoptic hours 00, 06, 12 and 18 UTC, and global 10-day forecasts based on 00 and 12 UTC analyses.
-Charts are available from 3 to 10 days ahead.
+Of interest to sailors Global 10-day and longer forecasts based on 00 and 12 UTC analyses.
+Charts of direct interest to sailors are available from 1 to 10 days ahead.
 An interesting facility is to be able to look at previous forecasts verifying at the same time.
 Remember that consistency between successive forecasts implies that the forecast is on the right lines; vice versa for inconsistency.
-These charts are very broad scale, even more so than UK Met Office charts.
-However, they do provide another "opinion" that sailors find useful for planning purposes. |
+There are other charts going further ahead showing probabilities.

 National Meteorological Services

 Several European National Weather Services, the UK, France, Germany and Italy run their own numerical weather prediction models.
 So does a group of countries known as the HIRLAM group (Scandinavian and Low countries, Iceland, Ireland, and Spain).
-These centres are more concerned with the next 24 - 48 hours ahead and their models are likely to be optimised for their prime areas of interest. |
+These centres are more concerned with the next 24 - 48 hours ahead and their models are likely to be optimised for their prime areas of interest.

-The operational weather services eg the UK Met Office , Offenbach etc amend their forecast output subjectively and put fronts onto their forecast charts.
-In other words, they do allow experienced forecasters to modify the computer output.
+In some operational weather services, notably the UK, experienced forecasters amend their forecast output subjectively and put fronts onto their forecast charts.
 This is done partly in the interests of making the charts look realistic and partly to take account of any later information not used by the computer.
-The forecasters can also look at models from the other centres and may decide that these are giving better guidance than the national model. |
+The forecasters can also look at models from the other centres and may decide that these are giving better guidance than the national model.

 Output from the UK Met Office